Ekurhuleni electricity charges and tariffs explained

 This tariff will suit low usage customers.

-Between 100 units, and 600 units, you will pay
+Between zero units, and 600 units, you will pay

 Between 600 and 700 units you will pay

-Above 700 units you will pay
+Above 700 units you will pay R10.42,87 per unit.

-These prices include 15% Vat
+These prices exclude 15% Vat

 The cost of electricity in tariff B does not increase with usage.

-This tariff will suit users who use more that 600 units in one month.
+This tariff will suit users who use more that 819 units in one month.

-These prices include 15% Vat
+These prices exclude 15% Vat

-There are two categories of pre-paid meters
+There are two categories of pre-paid meters:

 Primary meters are installed at your electrical point of supply from the municipality.